-A shaving soap bar is a great way to get a lush lather and a smooth shave—without all the nasty aerosol chemicals and non-recyclable packaging.
+A shaving soap bar can absolutely create a lush lather and help you achieve the smoothest of shaves—without all the toxic compounds and non-recyclable packaging.

 These shaving soap bar brands are using natural and organic ingredients to get rid of that 5 o’clock shadow.

-We’ll also provide some tips for how to use their products in conjunction with your zero waste razor.
+We also provide some tips below for how to use these products in conjunction with your zero waste razor, too.

 *This post contains affiliate links

 *Note: Most products offered by EcoRoots are palm oil free.

 EcoRoots’s Organic Shaving Soap Bar

 Say goodbye to prickly skin, packaging, and unpronounceable ingredients with the organic shaving bar from EcoRoots.